 Following the coup, a military government under General Fazlollah Zahedi was formed which allowed exiled dictator Mohammad-Rezā Shāh Pahlavi, the Shah of Iran (Iranian king), to effectively rule the country as an absolute monarch.

 By the ’70s, there was growing unrest with the Shah’s autocratic and repressive government along with its infamous police: the SAVAK.
 In January 1978 the first major demonstrations against the Shah occurred.
 After a year of strikes, clashes and millions of people on the streets, the country, and its economy were paralyzed.

 The Shah fled Iran in January 1979, then Ayatollah Ruhollah Khomeini returned from exile to Tehran to establish the Islamic Republic, becoming the supreme leader.

 Let’s go to our artist:

-Playing the serious, quiet marquess in contrast of Googoosh’s languorous pop princess, both singers made the papers every time they changed their haircuts and appeared on TV frequently.
-Ramesh’s appearance though, was not as gay and colourful like the blond haired and joyfully dancing singer-actress mate!
+Playing the serious, quiet marquess in contrast to Googoosh’s languorous pop princess, both singers made the papers every time they changed their haircuts and appeared on TV frequently.
+Ramesh’s appearance though was not as gay and colorful like the blond-haired and joyfully dancing singer-actress mate!